Crockpot Beef Stew combines tender beef, sweet carrots, and rich gravy, with gnocchi instead of potatoes for a soft, irresistible twist.

 Storage

-• Storing: Cool the stew completely, then cover and store in an airtight container for up to 3 days.
+• Storing: Cool crockpot beef stew completely, cover, and refrigerate for up to 3 days.

-• Reheating: Heat gently on the stovetop over low heat, stirring often, or in the microwave.
-Add a bit of beef stock if the stew thickens.
+• Reheating: Warm on the stovetop over low heat, stirring often.
+Add a splash of stock if too thick.

 5 from 2 votes